hamzamu/equineistcom-sv/src/content/posts/horse-laminitis-the-first-nightmare-every-horse-owner-should-fear.md

 ### Proactive Prevention Strategies

-While laminitis can be daunting, there are numerous steps horse owners can take to minimize risk:
+While laminitis can be daunting, there are numerous steps horse-owners can take to minimize risk:

 1. **Meticulous Diet Management**: Carefully regulate your horse's intake of sugars and starches.
 This might involve limiting grazing time, using grazing muzzles, or selecting low-sugar hay varieties.
 Consult with an equine nutritionist to develop a balanced feeding plan tailored to your horse's needs.
 2. **Weight Monitoring**: Maintain your horse at an ideal body condition score.
 Regular weight checks and body scoring can help you catch and address weight gain early.